eunjuhuss/UX-design/README.md

 homepage design
-UX assignment to create a website by producing wireframes and mock up. use with photoshop and illustration.
+UX assignment to create a website by producing wireframes and mock up.
+Method abode photoshop and illustration.